Mark Greatbatch

 Mark John Greatbatch (born 11 December 1963) is a former New Zealand international cricketer.
 He scored more than 2,000 runs in his 41 Test matches for New Zealand.
-A left-handed batsman and very occasional right-arm medium pace bowler in first class cricket for Auckland and Central Districts, Greatbatch scored 9,890 first class runs in total as well as being an occasional wicket keeper.
+A left-handed batsman and occasional right-arm medium pace bowler in first class cricket for Auckland and Central Districts, Greatbatch scored 9,890 first class runs in total as well as being an occasional wicket keeper.

 International career

 Greatbatch highest test score of 146 not out off 485 balls was against Australia at Perth in November 1989.
 Greatbatch was at the crease for 11 hours (2 days) to save New Zealand from defeat, the game ending in a draw because of his efforts.
 He received a standing ovation at the end of the game.
-Greatbatch's defensive innings is still considered by many pundits to be one of the greatest cricket centuries ever, under the circumstances.

 For the 1992 Cricket World Cup Greatbatch was not selected to play in the first match, against Australia.
-However, he was selected to open against South Africa in place of John Wright, who had been injured, and proceeded to bat aggressively to take advantage of fielding restrictions early in the innings.
+However, he was selected to open against South Africa in place of John Wright, who had been injured, and proceeded to bat to take advantage of fielding restrictions early in the innings.
 The strategy worked, so was repeated again throughout the World Cup and Greatbatch became one of the first 'pinch hitter' players to open an innings in One Day Internationals.
-Because of this success other cricketing nations, notably Sri Lanka, adopted the idea of opening with an aggressive batsman who normally plays in the middle order of test matches to score quick runs early and this tactic is now common in international cricket.

 Mark Greatbatch finished his career with 2,021 Test runs and 2,206 ODI runs.